ZaneDubya/YCPU/README.md

   - ResourceBuilder - C# program that builds the resource files.
 - Source - Source code for the emulator, assembler, and disassembler.
   - Libraries - Class library that describes the YCPU, auxiliary hardware, emulator, assembler, and disassembler.
-    - Assembler - Assembles YASM files into binaries.
+    - YpsilonAsm - Assembles YASM files into binaries.
-    - Devices - Implementation of the auxiliary hardware devices.
+    - YpsilonCPU - YCPU emulator.
-    - Hardware - Implementation of the YCPU.
+    - YpsilonFramework - Common code for hosting YCPU emulation.
   - YCPUXNA - XNA platform for hosting YCPU emulator/assembler/disassember on the Win/.NET platform.
-- Tests - Example YASM files that can be assembled by the Assembler.
+- Tests - Example ASM files that can be assembled by the Assembler.

 Thanks To:
 ----